Solo Travel in Indonesia: Single Supplement Free Stays Until 31st July 2024

 There are many benefits of traveling alone, especially to a country as mesmerizing as Indonesia where there is so much to see and so many places to explore.
-Stay with us before 30th June 2021 as a single traveler and we’ll waive our single supplement surcharge!
+Stay with us at either Murex Manado or Murex Bangka before 31st July 2024 and we’ll waive our single supplement.

 To prepare you for your trip, check out our Guide for Solo Travelers in Indonesia – we hope you enjoy reading and we look forward to meeting you soon in North Sulawesi!